Final Assembly

 Insert 4x

-flathead screws into the holes in the PCB as shown below.- Use the torque driver with power set to 3.
+M3x12mmflathead screws into the holes in the PCB as shown below.- Use the torque driver with power set to 3.

-can easily click the switches on the PCB before proceeding
+QC Check - Test if the buttons on feeder-frame can easily click the switches on the PCB before proceeding

 -